Is your emergency department (ED) becoming the go-to for behavioral health patients because your psychiatry unit is under too much pressure?

-- Regulatory Standards: The telemedicine boom has triggered regulatory changes that carry various implications on billing, risk management, and consenting practices, to name a few.
-It’s important to partner with a vendor who is knowledgeable about these changes to not only ensure compliance but also help maximize reimbursement from payers.
+- Regulatory Standards: The telehealth boom has triggered regulatory changes that carry various implications on billing, risk management, and consenting practices, to name a few.
+It’s important to partner with a vendor who is knowledgeable about these changes to help ensure compliance and maximize reimbursement from payers.

 - Goal Commitment: Whether your goals are decreasing ED wait times, increasing patient satisfaction, or spending less money on observation services, you need a consistent partner you can trust to achieve them.

-If you partner with Iris Telehealth, you’ll receive access to a dedicated telepsychiatric care team that’s committed to your hospital or health system’s vision for behavioral health services.
+If you partner with Iris Telehealth, you’ll receive access to a dedicated telepsychiatry care team that’s committed to your hospital or health system’s vision for behavioral health services.

 We’ll help you develop realistic goals along with an action plan to implement your telepsychiatry program properly.
 You can also count on us to effectively and quickly remedy challenges that may arise during implementation (e.g., staff acceptance, technical issues).